Launch a career in the business of health

-From shifting government regulations, to innovative health technologies and increased competition, the business of health is constantly changing.
-Because the challenges of modern health care are too complex to address with traditional models, leaders need specialized knowledge to implement change.
-In the Health, Technology, and Innovation pathway, find technology-driven, human-centered solutions to complex health problems.
+Between shifting government regulations, technological innovations, and increased competition, the business of health is constantly changing.
+The challenges of modern health care are too complex to address with traditional models.
+Leaders need specialized knowledge to implement change.
+In the Health, Technology, and Innovation specialization, find technology-driven, human-centered solutions to complex health problems.

-Capitalize on Carey Business School’s unique position in Johns Hopkins’ world-renowned health ecosystem.
-Partner with innovative and pioneering faculty, health practitioners, and researchers at Johns Hopkins institutions including Johns Hopkins School of Medicine and Johns Hopkins Hospital.
+Capitalize on Carey Business School’s unique position in the Johns Hopkins ecosystem and partner with world-renowned faculty, health practitioners, and researchers at Johns Hopkins institutions including the Johns Hopkins School of Medicine and Johns Hopkins Hospital.

-Take five required courses specifically designed for Health, Technology, and Innovation students.
-And add electives in areas of career focus such as consulting, finance, leading organizations, marketing, or operations management.
+Take five required courses specifically designed for Health, Technology, and Innovation students, and add electives in areas of career focus such as consulting, finance, organizational leadership, marketing, or operations management.

 Co-curricular highlight: Hexcite